Cima Cars: Geology

 The area where the mountain stands is of karstic nature.
 The name Cars itself is linked to this geological feature, as other toponyms of the Ligurian Alps like as Le Carsene, Sella del Cars, Monte Carsino etc.

 Access to the summit

-Cima Cars con be reached by a waymarked foothpath starting from Pian delle Gorre (Pesio valley), or from the Ellero valley, in this case starting from Ponte Murato (Pian Marchisio).
+Cima Cars con be reached by a waymarked footpath starting from Pian delle Gorre (Pesio valley), or from the Ellero valley, in this case starting from Ponte Murato (Pian Marchisio).

 The mountain is also a classical destination for Ski mountaineering, considered quite engaging (BS - good skiers - difficulty).